 HPE Subject Area Years 1 and 2

-PSC: Recognise emotions: compare their emotional responses with those of their peers.
+- Recognise emotions: compare their emotional responses with those of their peers

-PSC: Express emotions appropriately: describe ways to express emotions to show awareness of the feelings and needs of others.
+- Express emotions appropriately: describe ways to express emotions to show awareness of the feelings and needs of others

-L: Use language to interact with others: use pair, group and class discussions as learning tools to explore area topics, to represent ideas and relationships, and to prepare for creating texts.
+- Use language to interact with others: use pair, group and class discussions as learning tools to explore area topics, to represent ideas and relationships, and to prepare for creating texts

-L: Express opinion and point of view: identify and use language that expresses feelings and opinions, and compares and evaluates opinions of things
+- Express opinion and point of view: identify and use language that expresses feelings and opinions, and compares and evaluates people and things

-CCT: Seek solutions and put ideas into action: investigate options and predict possible outcomes when putting ideas into action.
+- Seek solutions and put ideas into action: investigate options and predict possible outcomes when putting ideas into action

 Assessable moments: As students undertake the learning experiences described in the lesson, take note of a range of assessable moments to provide information about student achievement.
 Ongoing assessment will provide evidence of the extent to which students achieve the identified Australian Curriculum links.
 Assessable moments are linked to learning outcomes and are identified by the following identifier: